sbachinin/goblog/articles/dev/base64-as-a-kind-of-contraband.md

 Base64 would be an overkill if it was made only to bypass the ASCII restriction.

-ASCII is 128 characters long and if we could use all of them, the encoding algorithm would be more memory-efficient.
+ASCII is 128 characters long and if we used all of them, the encoding algorithm would be more memory-efficient.
 It's cumbersome to explain but, in short, with 128-long alphabet a single character could represent 7 (instead of only 6) bits of original data.

 But the authors of base64 decided to use only *half* of ASCII characters, and by doing so they made base64 still more wasteful.
 Surely they had a very good reason for that.